Perspective | A university’s men’s and women’s teams both made history this week. Guess which win Va. Gov. Glenn Youngkin noticed first?

 Even after landmark contract negotiations to increase player salaries in 2020, the average salary for a female professional basketball player is $130,000.
 Top stars can make $500,000 with marketing deals and bonuses.

-It’s the reason Brittney Griner — one of America’s top professional athletes — was in Russia, where she is being detained after authorities said they found a cannabis vape cartridge in her bag.
+It’s the reason Brittney Griner — one of America’s top professional athletes — was in Russia, where she is being detained after authorities said they found a vape cartridge with oil derived from cannabis in her bag.

 But back in Farmville, it seems that some folks are getting it right.

-“We were actually joking, we were, like ‘no one’s going to be here, everyone’s going to be home,’ ” Lancers guard Kyla McMakin said in an interview with WTVR CBS 6 amid cheers during Monday’s parade.
+“We were actually joking, we were like ‘no one’s going to be here, everyone’s going to be home,’ ” Lancers guard Kyla McMakin said in an interview with WTVR CBS 6 amid cheers during Monday’s parade.

 Tillett said equity in sports isn’t going to be something that happens quickly and is achieved in line-by-line comparisons.
 Right now, appreciation and acknowledgment like the kind McMakin saw is monumental.